sorryfornow/COMP9312/README.md

 Likewise, in disjoint set and other else class, the size array and parents array (std::vector or std::array type) are replaced by std::unordered_map.
 Since there will only be one more std::unordered_map used, the amortized time complexity can only have a negligible effect.

 The purpose of doing so is just to simplify the tediousness of coding and the explanation above illustrated that the expected time complexity is unaltered.

+The code in namespace ASMT2 is a partial realization of question 2 and 4 for assignment 2.
+For question 2, the algorithm is shown within the function below: std::vector<std::vector<Vertex>> get_truss_set(adjacency_t G, std::vector<truss_tri_t> KTruss_arr, int k_ ),
+while the disjoint set used in the function is implemented in a seperated class under the same namespace.

+Graphlet (induced)
+4 2 3 0 0 for E
+2 4 6 0 1 for A